-Fire by opposing infantry_____1-3 percent per hour.
-When two infantry units of substantially equal strength oppose each other under the same conditions and are engaged actively, the casualties may be taken as 2 percent per hour.
+Fire by opposing Infantry\\\\\\\\\1-3 percent per hour.
+When two infantry units of substantially equal strength oppose each other under the same conditions, the casualties may be taken as 2 percent per hour.
 For example, a company of 200 men would lose 4 men per hour of active combat.
 If a unit attacks a strong position, or if it encounters especially heavy fire, the rate may be 3 percent per hour.
-If a unit is on the defensive. well protected, or if it attacks a markedly inferior force, the loss may be only 1 percent per hour while engaged actively.
-Umpires may declare individuals casualties for undue exposure to hostile fire.
-Such casualties will be tagged and processed as artificial casualties (par.
-38a) Personnel within an artillery concentration: Erect 3 percent per battery per minute.
-Running 3 percent per battery per case.
-Prone 1 percent per battery per minute.
-Entrenched 1/6 of 1 percent per battery per minute.
-In trucks 3 percent per battery per minute.
-In trucks, passing through 3 percent per battery per case.
-Infantry overrun by tanks or tank destroyer (SP): Elements within 100 yards of any tank or TD (SP) and not entrenched 3 percent per tank or TD (SP) per attack.
-Entrenched or in fox holes 1 percent per tank or TD (SP) per attack.
-Infantry attacked by mounted horse cavalry-elements actually struck 2 percent per attack.
-Infantry in column attacked by an appropriate number 1 of low-flying airplanes:
+If a unit is on the defensive, well protected, or if it attacks a markedly inferior force, the loss may be only 1 percent per hour.
+Personnel in trucks or erect in the open within an artillery concentration 200 yards in diameter\\\\\ 2 percent per battery per minute.

+Personnel prone within an artillery concentration 200 yards in diam-

+eter 1 percent per battery per minute.

+Infantry overrun by tanks:

+Elements within 100 yards of any

+tank and not entrenched percent per tank per attack.

+Entrenched 1 percent per tank per attack.

+Infantry attacked by mounted horse

+cavalry-elements actually struck 2 percent per attack.

+Infantry in column attacked by an

+appropriate number 1 of low-flying

+airplanes:

 With surprise 10 percent per attack.

 Without surprise 2 percent per attack.

-Infantry deployed or in bivouac attacked by an appropriate number of low-flying airplanes:
+Infantry deployed or in bivouac at- -

+tacked by an appropriate number 1

+of low-flying airplanes: •

-With surprise_______3 percent per attack.
-Without surprise_______1 percent per attack.
+With surprise 3 percent per attack.

+Without surprise percent per attack.

+■ 20.
+Field Artillery.-a.
+War exp peri ience indicates that